Fantasies: What They Teach Us About Our Erotic Architecture

 Unlocking what lives in the subconscious mind and bringing it into conscious awareness helps us understand how we operate.
 It gives us the opportunity to create more self-love, conscious choice, and compassion for ourselves and others, as we navigate the complexity of being human.

 The intention of this article is to focus on how fantasies provide important information about our unique needs related so intimacy, both sexual and non-sexual.
-Yes, sexual fantasies can boost arousal and pleasure but they serve another key purpose of providing insight into missing experiences of safety, connection, power, freedom and worthiness that we seek to heal through fantasy.
+While sexual fantasies can boost arousal and pleasure, they can also serve the key purpose of providing insight into missing experiences of safety, connection, power, freedom and worthiness that we’re unconsciously seeking to fulfill.

 The inter-dependent nature of feelings, fantasy & sex